 The symptoms of heroin withdrawal are different for everyone.
 The severity of side effects will depend on how long they’ve been addicted, how often they’ve used the drug and how much of it they’ve consumed.

 Symptoms come in two forms: physical and psychological.
 Physical side effects will usually only occur during the heroin withdrawal process itself.
 Once the addict has finished flushing the drug out of their system, it is unlikely that they will continue to experience these effects.

 Physical Withdrawal Symptoms

 The physical withdrawal symptoms are the easiest to deal with.
-They’ll usually start to subside during the detox process, and will completely disappear by the end of the addiction treatment.
+They’ll usually start to subside during the detox process, and will completely disappear by the end of the heroin addiction treatment.
 Some common physical withdrawal symptoms include: